5 Things to Know About LTL Shipping

 4: There are 18 freight classes to choose between.

 Freight classes are designated by the National Motor Freight Traffic Association, based on the size, value, and difficulty associated with transporting each item type.
-Class 55 provides a standard rate for the shipping of bricks, mortar, hardwood flooring, and similar items that weigh between 35-50 lbs per cubic foot.
+Class 55 provides a standard rate for shipping of bricks, mortar, hardwood flooring, and similar items that weigh between 35-50 lbs per cubic foot.
 On the opposite end of the scale, low-density and high-value items such as gold dust, weighing less than 1 pound, are charged at Class 500 freight prices.

 5: LTL is an eco-friendly transport option.

 You’ll notice more and more companies are focusing on eco-friendliness as a necessary step towards helping to reduce the rate of climate change and lower carbon footprints.
 Shipping is one industry that utilizes a lot of fuel and vehicles, which can work against climate goals.
 However, LTL shipping is one of the greenest options available for transporting small loads, as it takes advantage of vehicles already on the road.